Istanbul Center for Mathematical Sciences: Background

 The opening seminar of IMBM was delivered by Dan Goldston, János Pintz and Cem Yalçın Yıldırım in 2006.
 Since then, the center has hosted many activities with distinguished participants.

 Resources of IMBM come from endowment income, personal and institutional grants and collaboration agreements and gifts.

 Buildings

 There are two buildings of the center.
 Both have an excellent view of the Bosphorus strait.
-The buildings had been in very bad condition and were brought to life by the initiative of Betül Tanbay (Boğaziçi University Mathematics Department), the first codirector of IMBM.
+The buildings had been in very bad condition and were brought to life by the initiative of Betül Tanbay from Boğaziçi University Mathematics Department, the first codirector of IMBM.
 The first floor of the main building consists of three offices with a modest library and computers.
 A 40-person seminar room is on the second floor.

 There are four bedrooms of the center, accommodating up to six people.
 Two bedrooms are located in the last floor of the main building.
 The other two are located in a self-contained one-storey house next to the main building, which has, besides, a kitchen and a living room.